Appointments No Longer Needed At NYC's COVID Vaccination Sites; Anyone 16+ May Walk In, Mayor De Blasio Announces

 NEW YORK (CBSNewYork) — All COVID vaccine sites run by the city are now accepting walk-ins for anyone 16 and older, Mayor Bill de Blasio said Friday.

-The announcement comes on the same day as an emergency meeting of the CDC and FDA to address the pause on the Johnson & Johnson vaccine, CBS2’s Natalie Duddridge reported.READ MORE: Prosecutors: Woman Sexually Assaulted During Armed Robbery In Woodbridge, N.J.
+The announcement comes on the same day as an emergency meeting of the CDC and FDA to address the pause on the Johnson & Johnson vaccine, CBS2’s Natalie Duddridge reported.READ MORE: Mother Danezja Kilpatrick Charged With Murder After Twins Dallis And Dakota Bentley Found Dead In Queens Apartment

 Effectively immediately, anyone eligible for the COVID vaccine can walk into a center run by New York City.
 Residency restrictions are also lifted.